enchant97/hasty-paste/docs/install.md

 - Running multiple instances is supported, you could even use rsync to sync between multiple file systems.
 - The paste root directory must have read/write permissions for the user running the app
 - Access to add and read pastes is public, use a reverse proxy to add authentication
+- A HTTPS connection at endpoint is required for the "Copy Share Link" button
+- Use HTTPS otherwise paste links are exposed to man-in-the-middle attacks

 ## Configuration
 All configs shown here should be given as environment variables.